kanguyen-vn/covidtweet_rr/data/README.md

 ### Setting up the API

-Place your Twitter API credentials in an `.env.` file in the root directory (`..` from this directory).
-The `.env.` file should look like this:
+Place your Twitter API credentials in an `.env` file in the root directory (`..` from this directory).
+The `.env` file should look like this:

 ```
 OAUTH_CONSUMER_KEY=*YOUR_TWITTER_API_CONSUMER_KEY*